rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

-56-66 concludes with hope for a new creation.
+56-66 final judgment and salvation